Fishing ReportArkabutla - 8/15/2017 7:00:44 PM

-The recent water rise has made fishing challenging with all the flooded "grass".
-However, with the water level starting to fall, fish will move to the outside edges of cover.
-Best luck on crappie has been fishing very slowly in the deeper edges of the grass with minnows under a bobber.
+Fishing has been challenging with all the flooded "grass".
+Best luck on crappie has been fishing very slowly in the deeper edges of the grass with minnows; some folks are single-poling, others are moving in and out with multiple poles.
 Forget about crankbaits.
-The rain runoff catfish bite has slowed.
-Catfish are also feeding in the grass; best luck has been fishing various natural baits on trotlines, but noodles (jugs) might work better.
-Not many reports from hand grabbling; most folks did not move their structures shallower before the water rose, so they are too deep to fish without supplemental air.
+For catfish, fish worms or stinkbaits in the river and creeks if we get any rain runoff.
+Catfish are also feeding in the grass; best luck has been fishing various natural baits on trotlines, but noodles (jugs) have been working better.
 Fish for White Bass over sandy points in the main lake with jigs, spinners, or small crankbaits.
 There are no size or number limits on White Bass.
 No reports on Largemouth Bass, but they should be in any flooded grass close to channel edges or dropoffs; look for the clearest water available and fish spinnerbaits, buzzbaits, or soft plastics.
+As usual this time of year, fish shallower early and late in the day and deeper midday.

 All fish captured and kept with dip or landing nets, cast nets, boat mounted scoops, wire baskets, minnow seines, and minnow traps in the spillway areas bordered by rip rap must be immediately placed on ice or in a dry container.
 Game fish caught with these gears must be released.
 This regulation was enacted to reduce the potential of transferring harmful Asian carps to the reservoir or other waters.